ReForge-Mode/Unity_VRoid_Export_URP_Template/README.md

 When you first open this project, Unity will generate all necessary files. it could take a while, so relax, play your favorite song, and grab a coffee or tea!
 Once it's opened in Unity and it looks exactly like in the screenshot, you're all set!

+Alternatively, you could create your own basic URP project in Unity Hub and then install the Unity package.

 This is how the project should look like:
 <img src="https://github.com/FFaUniHan/Unity_VRoid_Export_URP/blob/main/Screenshot%201.jpg" width=100% height=100%>